Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.4/components/list-group.md

 {% capture callout %}
 #### Accessibility

 In addition to the `.active` class, you must use `aria-selected="true"` state to represent the selected item within the list group.
-This is to ensure a better accessibility to assistive technologies (as screenreaders , screen magnifiers...) that can support it by warning the user of the selected state of the element.
+This is to ensure a better accessibility to assistive technologies (such as screenreaders and screen magnifiers…) that can support it by warning the user of the selected state of the element.
 {% endcapture %}
 {% include callout.html content=callout %}